alexbatista18/alexbatista18/README.md

 # Hi, I'm Alex Batista 👋

 Bachelor's student in Science and Technology at UFRN · Junior Full Stack Developer · Machine Learning enthusiast applied to healthcare and neuroengineering.

 For more details about me and my projects, [click here](https://sites.google.com/view/alex-batista-da-costa/pt?authuser=0).

+> Most of my production work lives in private repositories due to company confidentiality.
+> The projects here reflect personal research and academic work.

 ## 💼 Current Activities
 - Junior Full Stack Developer at **DNA Center Laboratório de Análises Clínicas**